UB-BioMedMicroscopy/ChromosomeCounter/README.md

 ## 📚 Citation

-If you use this macro in your research, please us.
+If you use this macro in your research, please cite us.

 ---